 - The Applicant must currently occupy the land and reside within a structure nested in the land.
-The land must have been occupied by the Applicant on or before December 31, 2002; or the Applicant must have acquired the structure nested within the land by transfer, inheritance, donation, exchange, assignment, or purchase from owners which occupied the land on or before December 31, 2002. - The Applicant must have permanent domain over the structure nested in the land. - The Applicant must not own any other home.
+The land must have been occupied by the Applicant on or before December 31, 2002; or the Applicant must have acquired the structure nested within the land by transfer, inheritance, donation, exchange, assignment, or purchase from owners which occupied the land on or before December 31, 2002; - The Applicant must have permanent domain over the structure nested in the land; and - The Applicant must not own any other home.

 If all conditions for the Application to be processed under Act 132 are met and if the land occupied is transferred to PRDOH without cost, title over the property will be transferred to the Applicant through a Title Certification or Public Deed.
-The Title Certification must contain (i) the name of the Applicant acquiring the land, (ii) the time since the land has been occupied, (iii) the date ownership is transferred, (iv) the size of the plot of land transferred with its property legal description, (v) evidence of registration of title in the Property Register, and (vi) any other data deemed necessary by the PRDOH.
+The Title Certification must contain (i) the name of the Applicant acquiring the land, (ii) the time since the land has been occupied, (iii) the date ownership is transferred, (iv) the size of the plot of land transferred with its property legal description, (v) evidence of registration of title in the Property Register, and (vi) any other data deemed necessary by PRDOH and applicable law.

-Title under Act 132 can be provided at a nominal cost of one dollar (\$1) if the annual gross adjusted income of the Applicant's household is not greater than twenty one thousand one hundred dollars (\$21,100).
-If the annual gross adjusted income of the Applicant's household is greater than twenty one thousand one hundred dollars

-(\$21,100), then title under Act 132 can be provided for a purchase price equal to the multiplication of the appraised value of the land by the corresponding percentage of Table 28 below.
+Title under Act 132 can be provided at a nominal cost of one (1) dollar if the annual gross adjusted income of the Applicant's household is not greater than \$21,100.
+If the annual gross adjusted income of the Applicant's household is greater than \$21,100, then title under Act 132 can be provided for a purchase price equal to the multiplication of the appraised value of the land by the corresponding percentage of Table 2 below.9